How can a TAC client requiring additional support receive a COVID-19 vaccination?

-If you require additional support to receive a COVID-19 vaccination, Disability Liaison Officers can assist.
+If a TAC client requires additional support to receive a COVID-19 vaccination, Disability Liaison Officers can assist.
 Victorian Government vaccination information for people with a disability or special requirements can be found at www.coronavirus.vic.gov.au/vaccination-information-people-disability

 - Support services for people with a disability or special requirements, including getting vaccinated at home